jon-brandy/hackthebox/Categories/Sherlocks/APTNightmare/README.md

 49. Based on our previous finding, it is quite clear that **.docm** file should be our interest.
 However there is another file with extension .txt but should not be our interest.
 50. To support our assumption, let's retrieve the .docm file from the acquisitioned disk.
-Let's use FTK Imager to review it
+Let's use FTK Imager to review it.

 > Using FTK Imager